 Top tips

-• Ask questions
+• Ask questions about the language you are using

 • Be inclusive without reducing to stereotypes

-• Remember health literacy
+• Consider your audience's health literacy

 • Explain when challenged and adjust when appropriate